unjs/listhen/README.md

 #### User Provided Certificate

 Set `https: { cert, key }` where cert and key are path to the ssl certificates.
+With an encrypted private key you also need to set `passphrase` on the `https` object.

+To provide a certificate stored in a keystore set `https: { pfx }` with a path to the keystore.
+When the keystore is password protected also set `passphrase`.

 You can also provide inline cert and key instead of reading from filesystem.
 In this case, they should start with `--`.